In my work experience of 14 years, I spent about 3 years in a renowned Mutual Funds company. So thought of sharing basics of Mutual Funds

 What is a Mutual Fund?

-Mutual Fund is an investment type that uses a pool of investment from various investors to invest further in shares, debentures, money market instruments etc. This decision is taken by a professional fund manager designated by a Mutual Fund company.
+Mutual Fund is an investment type that uses a pool of investment from various investors to invest further in shares, debentures, money market instruments, etc. This decision is taken by a professional fund manager designated by a Mutual Fund company.

-Benefit and Risks Associated with the Mutual Funds
+Benefit and Risks Associated with the Mutual Funds in India

-Diversify investments within the Mutual Funds Range
+Diversify investments within the Mutual Funds Range available in India

 - Equities Fund - Underlying Investments are Shares (High Risk & High Returns Potential)